CKs-Technology-News/PrivacyTools/README.md

 - [Approach Zero](https://approach0.xyz/search/) – A math-aware search engine.
+- [Big Search](https://github.com/garywill/BigSearch) – Handily use / switch any one or multiple (uninterruptedly) search engines (or search any websites).
 - [Ecosia](https://www.ecosia.org/) – A search engine based in Berlin, Germany which uses Bing as upper layer.
 - [Givero](https://www.givero.com/) – Based in Denmark, Givero offers more privacy than Google and combines search with charitable donations.
 - [Infinity Search](https://infinitysearch.co/) – Infinity Search is a privacy metasearch engine that does not log any information about its users.
 In terms of privacy, it works the same way as [DuckDuckGo](https://codeberg.org/swiso/website/issues/137).
 - [MeiliSearch](https://codefibershq.com/blog/hands-on-meilisearch-a-next-generation-search-engine-for-modern-web) – A next generation search engine for modern web.
 - [Million short](https://millionshort.com/) – Million Short started out as an experimental web search engine that allows you to filter and refine your search results set. - **controversial**
 - [Mwmbl](https://github.com/mwmbl/mwmbl) – An open source, non-profit search engine implemented in Python.
+- [Oldest Search](https://www.oldestsearch.com/) – Search for the oldest result on internet. - **controversial**
 - [Oscobo](https://www.oscobo.com/) – A search engine created for the sole purpose of protecting your privacy while you search the web.
 - [Private](https://private.sh/) – The search engine that cryptographically protects your privacy.
 - [Roogle](https://github.com/hkmatsumoto/roogle) – A (Hoogle-like) Rust API search engine.
 - [Rave Book Search Engine](https://ravebooksearch.com/) – Easily find books or audio-books.
-- [SearX](https://searx.me/) – Privacy-respecting metasearch software. - **controversial** Keep in mind that anyone can create an instance an deliver ads, malware etc.
+- [SearXNG](https://github.com/searxng/searxng) – Privacy-respecting metasearch software.
+Keep in mind that anyone can create an instance an deliver ads, malware etc. [SearXNG is a fork of Searx with many usability fixes](https://github.com/searxng/searxng#differences-to-searx).
     - [SearX.be](https://searx.be/) – Example: SearX.be is located in the EU.
     - [List of searx instances](https://searx.space/) – Shows different instances, choose one or more to use.
 Click "..." in address bar to add as search engine.
     - [SearX.QT](https://notabug.org/CYBERDEViL/searx-qt) – Lightweight desktop application for Searx.
 - [SS](https://ss.wodferndripvpe6ib4uz4rtngrnzichnirgn7t5x64gxcyroopbhsuqd.onion/) – Onion based search engine focused on privacy.
 - [Swisscows](https://swisscows.com) – 100% anonymous, child-friendly, own servers in the Swiss alps (no cloud provider), everything is located outside of the EU and US.